Unrud/video-downloader/README.md

 ### Automatic Subtitles

-List of automatic subtitles to download.
+List of additional automatic subtitles to download.
 The entry `all` matches all languages.

 The default is `[]`.